Saildrone to Perform Alaska Pollock Survey Amid COVID-19 Lockdown

 A research vessel would also normally use trawls to catch a sample of fish to confirm species as well as the weight, length, and sex of individuals.
 While this is not possible to do with a saildrone, De Robertis explained that in the survey area in the Bering Sea, pollock are by far the dominant midwater fish: “We are confident of getting a useful measure of pollock abundance from the echo sounder, even if we can’t directly sample fish.
 Acoustic-only measurements from ships are already used to inform fisheries management, and we plan to do the same thing with the saildrones.”

 Saildrone USVs also carry a standard suite of science-grade instruments to collect oceanographic and meteorological data above and below the sea surface including air, sea, and skin temperature, wind speed and direction, relative humidity, barometric pressure, photosynthetically active radiation, salinity, dissolved oxygen, chlorophyll, and wave height and period.
 While the Alaska pollock survey helps to sustainably manage resources, information about the ocean ecosystem in this productive region can help to improve climate and weather models.

 “We will make data available to weather forecast centers worldwide via the World Meteorological Organization's Global Telecommunication System (GTS) so that the observations can be incorporated into weather predictions,” said Eugene Burger, associate director for information and technology at NOAA’s Pacific Marine Environmental Laboratory.

-The use of saildrones to complete the annual pollock survey supports NOAA’s broader strategy to expand the agency’s application of emerging science and technology including autonomous vehicles and artificial intelligence to advance ocean research and grow America’s blue economy.
+The use of saildrones to complete the biennial pollock survey supports NOAA’s broader strategy to expand the agency’s application of emerging science and technology including autonomous vehicles and artificial intelligence to advance ocean research and grow America’s blue economy.